DevnagriAI/devnagri_docs/guide/Client_Guide.md

 ## Getting Started With Devnagri

 On the homepage of the website “www.devnagri.com” there is an option of “Order Translation”.
-By clicking on the option user will be redirected on the Login page.
+By clicking on the option user will be redirected to the Login page.

 ### NOTE: User need to sign-up/sign-in before Placing an order

-On the login page, individuals have the option to [register](https://account.devnagri.com/register) by completing the necessary information (including Name, Company, Industry, Email ID, Mobile Number, and Password) within the provided link's form.
+On the login page, user has the option to [register](https://account.devnagri.com/register) by submitting the necessary information (including Name, Company, Industry, Email ID, Mobile Number, and Password) within the provided link's form.

 ![Homepage](./images/DevnagriHomePage.png)